griffithlab/rnaseq_tutorial_wiki/PostAlignment-Visualization.md

 Go to an example gene locus on chr22: e.g. *EIF3L*, *NDUFA6*, *RBX1* have nice coverage
  e.g. *SULT4A1* and *GTSE1* are differentially expressed.
 Are they up-regulated or down-regulated in the brain (HBR) compared to cancer cell lines (UHR)?
- Mouse over some reads and use the read group (RG) flag to determine which protocol the reads come from.
+ Mouse over some reads and use the read group (RG) flag to determine which replicate the reads come from.
+What other details can you learn about each read and its alignment to the reference genome.

 ---
 ###OPTIONAL ALTERNATIVE